 Geanette can be reached at .

-Lucy McDermott joins the NRHI HealthDoers team as the Community Manager for the Open Community.
-Lucy is a recent graduate of the University of Vermont where she studied Economics and Community Development.
+Lucy joined NRHI in June of 2016 as the HealthDoers the Community Manager for the HealthDoers Network.
+Lucy graduated from the University of Vermont where she studied Economics and Community Development.
 While in school Lucy helped guide communities through the project planning process and assisted communities with grant applications.
 Lucy also studied the impact that the Affordable Care Act had on farmers nationally.
 The purpose of her research was to determine what resources were available to farmers and what could be done to make those resources more accessible.
-In her spare time Lucy enjoys kayaking on Sebec Lake and visiting libraries.
+In her spare time Lucy enjoys kayaking on Sebec Lake and reading Supreme Court rulings.